Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary

 In this work, we did not put a focus on studying the background signal itself over longer time periods to gather a better statistical model of the scanner.
 For a routine application of the algorithm we advice to establish a database of background scans, which is continuously analysed and extended.
 In this way the background dictionary gets more and more expressive in case that the background of the MPI system changes over time and $Q$ is chosen large enough.
 Whenever system components are changed -- for example an exchange of the excitation coils -- new background scans should be taken.

+Another aspect to consider when using a background dictionary is that the dictionary was built for a specific imaging sequence, similar to the calibration of the system matrix.
+It is an open question whether it is possible to build a dictionary that can handle changes in experimental parameters such as the selection field gradient and the excitation field strength, or whether a separate background dictionary is required for each parameter setting.

 Finally we want to discuss the computational aspects of the proposed reconstruction approach.
 Since we use a linear estimator for the background signal, the algorithmic complexity in terms of the ${\cal O}$ notation remains to be ${\cal O}(MNI)$, where $I$ is the number of Kaczmarz iterations, independent of whether the background is estimated or not.